ajaykrishna2810/SmartGridStability/README.md

 ## Problem statement ##

-Given a data set that contains N number of independent variables (input features), predict the instability value (output feature).
+Given a data set that contains n number of independent variables (input features), predict the stability value (output feature).
 Based on the relation between the input features and the stability value, provide some insights/tips on selecting/controlling the input features such that the insatbility issue may be reduced.

 ## Questions answered ##